Laurens-booij/ID-project-1/README.md

 * Emigrants
 * Population density

 All data is about the Netherlands.
 In my concept, I wanted to show the impact of these subjects on a square kilometre of the Netherlands.
 Therefore, I had to use the data on `births`, `deaths`, `immigration` and `emigration` and recalculate it so i could see the impact of it on a square kilometer.
-I did this by taking the total number for a year, and deviding it by 33000 (total land mass of the Netherlands).
+I did this by taking the total number for a year, and deviding it by 33000 (roughly the total land mass of the Netherlands).

 The data I used is from the following years:
 * 1950